auxfuse/Milestone4/README.md

 #### Special Thanks & Acknowledgements:

-* Those in Slack, Tutor Support and my Mentor Spencer Barriball for assisting with me with countless queries since starting on this journey until now.
+* Those in Slack, Tutor Support, especially <a href="https://github.com/TravelTimN">Tim Nelson</a> for incredible amounts of help and effort to rectify issues, and my Mentor Spencer Barriball for assisting with me with countless queries since starting on this journey until now.
 Huge thanks to those in the Full Stack Frameworks channel who helped me with my queries on a more than regular basis, Chris Zielinski, <a href="http://www.github.com/wings30306">Joke Heyndels</a>.
 And to the friends I've made along the way, thank you most of all.
 Wouldn't be finished this course without you all, too many to name.
 Ye know who ye are!

 ###### <i>Disclaimer: This project was created for educational use only as part of the Code Institute Full Stack Software Development Course for Milestone 4 Grading!</i>